oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Terraform is a general-purpose Infrastructure As Code tool.
 Okta's Terraform module lets you write code to accomplish tasks that would otherwise require manual work in the Okta Admin Console.
 Moving administration tasks to Terraform offers several benefits over doing them by hand:

-* Testing and review.
-Terraform can guarantee that you make the exact same change to production as to your test environment.
+* **Testing and review:** Terraform can guarantee that you make the exact same change to production as to your test environment.
 You can use your existing code review processes to make sure the right people have approved a change when it happens in Terraform, as well.
-* CI/CD Automation.
-Terraform lets you add Okta tasks to your continuous integration and continuous delivery pipelines.
+* **CI/CD Automation:** Terraform lets you add Okta tasks to your continuous integration and continuous delivery pipelines.
 A Terraform integration in your Okta org has limited scopes, just like a human user, so your automation can only make the kinds of changes that you expect it to.
-* Sharing configuration.
-If you want to help someone else to make a specific change in their Okta organization, you can give them Terraform code which describes that change.
+* **Sharing configuration:** If you want to help someone else to make a specific change in their Okta organization, you can give them Terraform code which describes that change.
 Terraform can make the exact same change anywhere it's run, whereas telling a person how to configure their organization through the admin console increases opportunities for human error.
-* Auditability.
-If you already have tools which back up and track changes to your codebase, managing Terraform code with the same processes lets you enjoy the same benefits for your infrastructure.
+* **Auditability:** If you already have tools which back up and track changes to your codebase, managing Terraform code with the same processes lets you enjoy the same benefits for your infrastructure.
+Keeping infrastructure code in source control helps you track exactly how your infrastructure has changed, when each change was made, and who did it.

 If you're new to Terraform, start with Hashicorp's [Terraform tutorials](https://developer.hashicorp.com/terraform/tutorials).
-This workshop assumes that you already have Terraform installed on your computer, and that you have an Okta Developer Account.
+This workshop assumes that you already [have Terraform installed](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on your computer, and that you have a free [Okta Developer Account](https://developer.okta.com/login/).

 # Key Terraform Concepts

 Terraform code describes a desired state for cloud infrastructure.
 After you write your Terraform code, the `terraform plan` command predicts what changes will be required to make the infrastructure match the code, and the `terraform apply` command changes the infrastructure.

-A Terraform project is a directory containing .tf files.
-These Terraform files contain providers, resources, and perhaps variables and data sources too.
+A Terraform project is a directory containing `.tf` files.
+These Terraform files contain providers, resources, and sometimes variables and data sources too.
 After running `terraform init` in a Terraform project, Terraform downloads all required providers to the `.terraform` directory in that project.

 Terraform also stores data about the state of the infrastructure by creating the file `terraform.tfstate` in the project.
-Every piece of infrastructure should be represented in only one `terraform.tfstate` file, so if several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single `terraform.tfstate` file.
+Every piece of infrastructure should be represented in only one `terraform.tfstate` file.
+If several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single `terraform.tfstate` file.

 # Set Up the Okta Terraform Provider

-Before you can use Terraform to manage resources in your organization, you must provide it with appropriate credentials.
+Before you can use Terraform to manage resources in your Okta organization, you must provide it with appropriate credentials.
 The following steps will connect a Terraform project on your local system to your Okta Developer account.

-## Security Note
+## Manage Secrets Appropriately

 Setting up any Terraform provider involves working with some secrets that can grant access to your infrastructure.
 The Okta terraform provider uses a client ID and private key.
 Anyone who has these secrets can act on behalf of Terraform in your Okta organization.
 Secrets are replaced by placeholder values in the code examples that follow.

+When deciding how to handle any secret information, consider the potential impact if it was misused.
+The impact of leaking a credential to a sandbox account where you test your code may be relatively low, whereas mishandling production secrets could cause extensive downtime and permanent reputation loss for your company.

-When you work with Terraform, you must manage these secrets as carefully as you protect every other means of accessing your infrastructure.
+When you work with Terraform, you must manage secrets as carefully as you protect every other means of accessing your infrastructure.
 If you store your Terraform code in source control, avoid committing secrets.
 If you're running Terraform in automation, find an appropriate secrets management solution to handle the sensitive credentials.

 ## Create Terraform Files